valbok/mphf/README.md

 A minimal perfect hash function is a perfect hash function that maps n keys to n consecutive integers.

-CHM
+CHM implementation
 **************************************
-An optimal algorithm for generating minimal perfect hash functions based on graphs.
+An optimal algorithm for generating minimal perfect hash functions based on random graphs.

 The algorithm is probabilistic, involving generation of random graphs.
 It uses expected linear time and requires a linear number of words to represent the hash function, and thus is optimal up to constant factors.

 It runs very fast in practice.

+- Construct minimal MPHFs in linear time.
+- It is based on acyclic random graphs
+- The resulting MPHFs are order preserving.